Swatantra Dev Singh: Political background

-In 2004, Swatantra Dev Singh was elected a member of the Jhansi- Jalaun- Lalitpur Legislative Council from Bundelkhand and was also made the State General Secretary.
+In 2004, Swatantra Dev Singh was elected a member of the Legislative Council from MLA constituency and was also made the State General Secretary.
 He was made the state general minister twice from 2004 to 2014.
 Earlier in 2010, BJP made him the state vice-president, later in 2012 again became the general minister and by staying in this post, in 2017 BJP got a huge victory in Bundelkhand region.
 In 2013, he was made in-charge of West Uttar Pradesh.

 Swatantra Dev Singh was made in-charge of the BJP membership campaign in the state in 2014, in which Swatantra Dev Singh had proved his leadership ability by making more than one crore new members from across the state.
 Swatantra Dev Singh had organized the BJP Yuva Morcha convention in 2002 during the time of Prime Minister Atal Bihari Vajpayee.
 Under his leadership, he led the BJP's Seema Jagran Yatra (Saharanpur to Pilibhit border, Gorakhpur to Bihar).
 He was the chief in-charge of the Ganga Yatra of Union Water Resources Development Minister Uma Bharti from Moradabad to Ballia.
 In the same 2009, he was the main organizer of the rally of BJP's prime ministerial candidate Lal Krishna Advani.

 From the Lok Sabha elections to the Legislative Assembly elections in U.P., the rallies of PM Modi are considered to be a big hand in making it successful.
 Swatantra Dev Singh camped at that place a week before PM Modi's rally, so that he can make the rally successful in any way while infusing enthusiasm and energy among the small workers.